What were the GMMG Camaro programs?

 There are several key ways to identify a fourth-generation Camaro modified by GMMG:

-1. Brass Tag: Inspect the driver’s door jam for a numbered brass tag.
-These tags were installed by GMMG technicians and are recorded in an official registry.
+Brass Tag: Inspect the driver’s door jam for a numbered brass tag.
+These tags were installed by GMMG technicians and are recorded in the official registry.

-3. Original Documentation: Check for original documentation, including GMMG’s second and third selling stickers.
+Original Documentation: Check for original documentation, including GMMG’s second and third-selling stickers.
 The second sticker outlines the package contents, while the third details additional options installed.
 Both stickers contain data that correlates to the specific vehicle.

-Riveted door tags indicate vehicles modified through the GMMG shop.
+Riveted door tags indicate Camaros modified through the GMMG shop.

 Are GMMG Camaros COPOs?

-No, the 4th-generation Camaros modified under the GMMG program are not 'COPOs' like the classic COPO Camaros from the 1960s.
+No, the 4th-generation Camaros modified under the GMMG program are not 'COPOs' like the classic COPO Camaros, Chevelles, and Novas from the 1960s.

 Where was GMMG located?

-GMMG’s shop was in Marietta, Georgia, in a steel warehouse located within an industrial park off Industrial Drive.
-Matt Murphy founded GMMG in 1998, specializing in high-performance Camaro modifications, and the operation continued until closing in 2010.
-The back lot often served as overflow and storage space for the iconic cars.
+The GMMG performance shop was in Marietta, Georgia, in a steel warehouse in an industrial park off Industrial Drive.
+Matt Murphy founded GMMG in 1998, specializing in high-performance Camaro modifications, and the operation continued until closing in 2011.

-Though the structure still stands, it’s now home to a lawn care maintenance company.
+The structure still stands and is now home to a lawn care maintenance company.

 'The Rise & Fall of GMMG'

-During the 2022 Bloomington Gold Corvette and Camaro Show and it's 'Gold School' educational classes, author Matt Avery debuted an hour-long seminar, entitled 'The Rise & Fall of GMMG'.
+During the 2022 Bloomington Gold Corvette and Camaro Show and it's 'Gold School' educational classes, author and recognized expert, Matt Avery debuted an hour-long seminar, entitled 'The Rise & Fall of GMMG'.

-The comprehensive presentation details the story arc of the intrepid Matt Murphy and his GMMG shop, along with detailing the specifics and overview of the 4th-generation Camaros they modified.
+The comprehensive presentation details the story arc of the intrepid Matt Murphy and his GMMG shop, along with examining the specifics and overview of the 4th-generation Camaros they modified.

 It is an excellent overview of the operations of the performance shop and the legacy left behind.